Dashron/Roads/README.md

     var resource = new roads.Resource({
         // Define sub-resources.
         resources : {
-            // This implies that the files "users.js" and "posts.js" contain resource objects.
-            "users" : require('./users'),
+            // This attaches the resource at ./users to the url "/users" "users" : require('./users'),
-            "posts" : require('./posts')
+            // This attaches the resource at ./posts to the url "/posts" "posts" : require('./posts')
         },
         // Incomplete.
 See step 2.